-I wanted a full length selfie mirror and hacking one off an IKEA mirror was less expensive and time-consuming.
+I wanted a full length dressing mirror with lights and hacking one off an IKEA mirror was less expensive and time-consuming.
 It would also be a better finish than purchasing a raw mirror and building a frame.

 The hardest part of this hack was making sure the holes were equally spaced.
 All those times you thought you would never use what you learned in Math… this project will make you wish you never said that.